conan0s4/R3con/README.md

 ---

-## ⚡ Overview
+## Overview

-**R3con** is a reconnaissance tool built for **web penetration testing workflows**, combining passive and active techniques into a streamlined recon process.
+**R3con** is a reconnaissance tool built for web penetration testing, supporting both passive and active recon techniques.

-It focuses on gathering **actionable intelligence** from domains and web targets during the earliest phase of an engagement — where surface mapping defines everything that follows.
+It is designed to gather and organize actionable intelligence on domains and web targets during the early stages of an assessment.

 ---

-## 🧠 Core Concept
+## Core Concept

-R3con is designed with a simple mindset:
+R3con follows a simple workflow:

-> Enumerate → Probe → Extract → Understand
+Enumerate → Probe → Extract → Understand

-Instead of treating recon as scattered scripts, R3con acts as a **focused recon utility** for structured data collection.
+The goal is to provide a structured and efficient approach to mapping a target’s web attack surface.

 ---

-## 🚀 Features
+## Features

-- 🔍 **Passive Reconnaissance**
+- Passive reconnaissance
-  - Domain intelligence gathering via external sources
+  - Domain intelligence gathering from external sources
   - Subdomain enumeration

-- ⚡ **Active Reconnaissance**
+- Active reconnaissance
   - DNS probing
   - Live host detection

-- 🌐 **Domain Enumeration**
+- Domain enumeration
-  - Discover subdomains and related assets
+  - Discovery of subdomains and related assets
-  - Expand attack surface visibility
+  - Expansion of attack surface visibility

-- 📡 **Probing Engine**
+- Probing engine
-  - Identify reachable targets
+  - Identification of reachable targets
-  - Validate active services
+  - Validation of active services

-- 🛰️ **Banner Grabbing**
+- Banner grabbing
-  - Extract service-level metadata
+  - Extraction of service-level metadata
-  - Identify technologies and potential entry points
+  - Identification of technologies and entry points

 ---

-## 🧩 Philosophy
+## Philosophy

-R3con isn't trying to be everything.
+R3con is focused and minimal by design.

-It is built to do one thing well:

-> **Give you a clear, fast, and usable view of your target’s web attack surface.**
+It is built to provide a clear and usable view of a target’s web attack surface without unnecessary complexity.

 ---

-## 🛠️ Status
+## Status

-Actively being developed and refined for performance, accuracy, and cleaner recon workflows.
+Actively being developed and refined for performance, accuracy, and structured recon workflows.

 ---

-## 📌 Notes
+## Notes

-- Focused on **web targets**, not general network scanning
+- Focused on web targets rather than general network scanning
-- Designed to integrate into **pentesting and CTF workflows**
+- Designed for penetration testing and CTF workflows
-- Built with an emphasis on **speed, clarity, and async execution**
+- Built with an emphasis on speed, clarity, and asynchronous execution

 ---

 <p align="center">
-  <i>"Good recon wins engagements before exploitation even begins."</i>
+  <i>"Good recon wins engagements before exploitation begins."</i>
 </p>